 In the Andaman islands credit cards are not accepted anywhere outside Port Blair, so be prepared!

 Private AC vehicles, mini coaches (Tempo Traveller), according to the number of participants, for transfers for the rest of the tour in India and Andamans.
 Country boat will be used on the Ganges in Kolkata and in the Sunderbans.
 Internal flights (not included in the tour prices) from Kolkata to Port Blair and return.
-Ferry from Rangat to Long Island and return.
+Ferry from Port Blair Havelock island and return.

 The climate in West Bengal and Andaman islands is essentially tropical and temperatures remain in the 22-32C bracket all year round.
 The best time to visit is from November to early May, when it’s dry and generally not too windy.
 But recently late April has also been unreliable.
 These months are usually the peak season.
 The annual monsoons brings heavy rain from mid-May to mid-September, making this period extremely unsuitable for beach holidays.